inaka/guidelines/README.md

 * Take responsibility for mentoring and coaching interns and graduate developers.
 * Follow the guidelines regarding tools and applications that can be used in the projects.
 * Follow code conventions as defined in the corresponding guidelines document.
-* Be responsible to raise warnings if unable to keep the deadlines on the assigned tasks, ensuring the project leader can take appropriate actions.
+* Be responsible to raise warnings if unable to keep the deadlines on the assigned tasks, ensuring the Project Leader can take appropriate actions.
 * Be responsible to raise any concerns regarding implementations or specs as soon as they come up.
 * Keep close communication with the project manager.
 * Understand and be able to work with revision control software, software packaging and releases.